7.62×39mm: Kal. 7,62mm×38 "Dutch"

+They were packed in 25-round cartons.
+The early cartons were marked in Dutch with black text on a plain white label.
+The later cartons were marked in German with a colored border (a red border for ball and a black border for armour-piercing).

 M67

-In the 1960s Yugoslavia experimented with new bullet designs to produce a round with a superior wounding profile, speed, and accuracy to the M43.
+In the 1960s, Yugoslavia experimented with new bullet designs to produce a round with a superior wounding profile, speed, and accuracy to the M43.
 The M67 projectile is shorter and flatter-based than the M43.
 This is mainly due to the removal of the mild steel insert.
 This has the side effect of shifting the center of gravity rearward in comparison to the M43.
 This allows the projectile to destabilize nearly 17 cm earlier in tissue.
 This causes a pair of large stretch cavities at a depth likely to cause effective wound trauma.
 When the temporary stretch cavity intersects with the skin at the exit area, a larger exit wound will result, which takes longer to heal.
 Additionally, when the stretch cavity intersects a stiff organ like the liver, it will cause damage to that organ.
-However, the wounding potential of M67 is mostly limited to the small permanent wound channel the bullet itself makes, especially when the bullet doesn't yaw (tumble).
+However, the wounding potential of M67 is mostly limited to the small permanent wound channel the bullet itself makes, especially when the bullet does not yaw (tumble).

 Commercial ammunition

-Commercial Russian-made 7.62×39mm ammunition, such as those sold under the Wolf Ammunition brand name, are also available in full metal jacket (FMJ), soft-point (SP) and hollow-point (HP) variety.
+Commercial Russian-made 7.62×39 mm ammunition, such as those sold under the Wolf Ammunition brand name, are also available in full metal jacket (FMJ), soft-point (SP) and hollow-point (HP) variety.
 The SP bullets offer improved expansion.
-Commercial ammunition differs from most military ammunition in regards to bullet composition, specifically heavy use of lead instead of soft steel or tool steel.